 Want to live to a happy, healthy old age?
 You know what to do—but how will you do it?
 Where will you start?
-Almost Old is a unique self-help course for aging well.
+This page has heaps of information plus links to other resources.
+All free, because I want to help.

 Are you ready to design your own old age?